 At age three, when he started preschool, things started to calm down medically for Brandon, and we began to think about having another child.
 Since Brandon’s disorder had not been diagnosed as having a genetic basis, there was no testing we could do to determine whether a sibling would have similar problems, but we hoped and believed everything would be okay.
 I signed on as a patient with the high-risk practice at New York Presbyterian Hospital and received progesterone weekly to avert prematurity.
 On February 29, 2012, our beautiful daughter, Skylar, was born.
 Yes, she is a leap year baby, which couldn’t be more fitting for her.

 Skylar and Brandon could not love each other more.
 She has been obsessed with him since she was a baby, when the first word she would call out upon awaking in the morning was “BraBra,” for “Brandon.”

-Shortly before Skylar turned five and Brandon turned 10, we completed a rare genetics study and discovered just two days after his birthday, that Brandon has MED13L, which is a deletion of one of his genes.
+Shortly before Skylar turned five and Brandon turned 10, we completed a rare genetics study and discovered just two days after his birthday, that Brandon has MED13L, a rare genetics disorder.
 We finally had an explanation for all his delays, feeding issues, small jaw, etc. Neither I nor my husband are carriers of MED13L.
 It was just a random fluke that happened at conception.
-MED13L is exceedingly rare, with only about 200 people currently diagnosed with it.
-However, I’m sure that with new testing, more people will be diagnosed.
 While it would’ve been nice to have had this information when Brandon was first born and it does finally give us a label, it doesn’t tell us anything we didn’t already know.
 I had always thought a diagnosis would make describing Brandon easier, but at the end of the day he’s just B, as all who love him call him.